Ian Dickson (TV personality): Personal life

 Dickson is married to Melanie Bell; they have two daughters and live on the Sunshine Coast.
-He became an Australian citizen on Australia Day, 26 January 2007.
+He became an Australian citizen on Australia Day, 26 January 2006, presented by then Prime Minister John Howard.

 He is good friends with his Pop Idol and American Idol counterpart Simon Cowell, going back to their days working together in the British music industry.
 It was Cowell who convinced Dickson to take the role as the "villain judge", despite his reservations given that he was relatively new to his adopted homeland and wanted to settle at a gradual pace.
 Cowell guaranteed immediate money and fame as incentives.

 Dickson is a Foundation Member and ambassador of the Western Sydney Wanderers Football Club and was one of 14 Australian supporters who traveled to Saudi Arabia to watch the club win the AFC Champions League title in 2014.

 On an episode of the ABC Australian news program Four Corners broadcast on 19 February 2007, Dickson discussed his problems with alcohol.

 Dickson is an atheist: "I have developed a spirituality which I suppose you could call metaphysics or science of mind – nothing to do with Scientology, I hasten to add.
 It's something that was developed by a guy called Ernest Holmes, and it's about the law of the universe, the law of attraction.
 It's all that stuff that's been popular on The Secret but there's far more to it than that.
 I'm an atheist but I've got a spirituality I can fall back on.
 I don't like religion because I see it as a bureaucracy of faith and I've never really been big on bureaucracy."